 Metcalfe also enjoys a career as a baroque violinist, playing with Cleveland’s Les Délices (dir.
 Debra Nagy), Québec’s L’Harmonie des Saisons (dir.
 Eric Milnes), and other ensembles.
 He has taught vocal ensemble repertoire and performance practice at Boston University and Harvard University and served as director of the baroque orchestra at Oberlin Conservatory, and in 2019-20 he was a visiting member of the faculty of Music History at the New England Conservatory.

 Metcalfe received a bachelor’s degree from Brown University (1985), where he majored in biology, and a master’s degree in historical performance practice from Harvard (2005).
 His Harvard thesis is a study of music-making in 16th-century Mexico before and after the fall of Tenochtitlan to the Spanish.
-Metcalfe’s scholarly work centers on the performance practice of medieval and Renaissance vocal music, including articles on cleffing and pitch before 1600 in the Journal of the Alamire Foundation and two chapters in the long-forthcoming collection Music, politics, and religion in early seventeenth-century Cambridge: the Peterhouse partbooks in context (Woodbridge: Boydell and Brewer).
-His edition of Francisco de Peñalosa’s Precor te, domine Jesu Christe was published by Antico Edition in 2017 and he has also edited the twelve unique songs in the newly-discovered Leuven Chansonnier for the Alamire Foundation (Belgium).
+Metcalfe’s scholarly work centers on the performance practice of medieval and Renaissance vocal music, including an article on cleffing and pitch before 1600 in the Journal of the Alamire Foundation, an article on Okeghem’s song Je n’ay dueil (forthcoming in JAF in spring 2025), and two chapters in the long-forthcoming collection Music, politics, and religion in early seventeenth-century Cambridge: the Peterhouse partbooks in context (Woodbridge: Boydell and Brewer).
+His edition of Francisco de Peñalosa’s Precor te, domine Jesu Christe was published by Antico Edition in 2017, an edition of early 16th-century settings of Dido’s lament is in progress, also for Antico, and he has also edited the twelve unique songs in the newly-discovered Leuven Chansonnier for the Alamire Foundation (Belgium).
 Perhaps uniquely in the early music world, he is lead author of an article published in the Annals of Botany.
-A new edition of the songs of Gilles de Bins, called Binchois (c.
-1400-1460) is in preparation—a long-term project.
+A new complete edition of the songs of Gilles de Bins, called Binchois (c.
+1400-1460), is in preparation.

 Metcalfe lives in Watertown with his family and enjoys biking, hiking, and all sorts of outdoor activity.